 Please inquire for available dates and times.

-*NOTE: There is no minimum number of participants per session, but each participant needs to pay individually.
+*NOTE: There is a minimum number of 4 participants for the session to be held.
 So gather your friends and have fun in the kitchen learning and cooking together!!

 It is time that we all learn about our personal health and how our food choices can not only affect our own physical body and mental state but also the future of our planet.
 Food education empowers the young to have a healthier relationship with food and build lifelong healthier habits.
 With a solid understanding of how food affects our body we are more likely to make wiser food choices, which will affect our personal health and environmental well-being throughout our lifetime.